larskanis/eventbox/README.md

 _Manage multithreading with the safety of event based programming_

-{Eventbox} objects are event based from the inside but thread safe from the outside.
+{Eventbox} objects are event based and single threaded from the inside but thread safe and blocking from the outside.
+Eventbox enforces a separation of code for event processing and code running blocking operations.
 All code inside an {Eventbox} object is executed non-concurrently.
 It must not do any blocking operations.

-All blocking operations can be executed in action threads spawned by the {Eventbox.action action} method type.
+In the other hand all blocking operations can be executed in action threads spawned by the {Eventbox.action action} method type.
+Communication between actions and event processing is done through ordinary method calls.

+An important task of Eventbox is to avoid race conditions through shared data.
-Data races between internal and external objects are avoided through {Eventbox::Sanitizer filters} applied to all inputs and outputs.
+Such data races between internal and external objects are avoided through {Eventbox::Sanitizer filters} applied to all inputs and outputs.
-That way {Eventbox} guarantees stable states without a need for any locks.
+That way {Eventbox} guarantees stable states while event processing without a need for any locks.

 For better readability see the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).